-Remark 1.
-Initialization & pre-personalization operation could be done on module or on other form factor.
-The form factor does not affect the TOE security.

-Remark 2.
-Alternative life cycle: wafers are shipped by Infineon to form factor manufacturer (no module manufacturing required) and initialization /pre-personalization is done in Gemalto site.
-Remark 3.
-For initialization/pre-personalization IC flash loader could be used based on the IC manufacturer recommendation.

-Remark 4.
-Embedding (module inserted in the final form factor) will be done on an audited site.
-Remark 5.
-TOE delivery is done after Phase 5 (card) - The Red Dash Line represents the TOE development.
+- 1. Initialization & pre-personalization operation could be done on module or on other form factor.
+The form factor does not affect the TOE security. - 2.
+Alternative life cycle: wafers are shipped by Infineon to form factor manufacturer (no module manufacturing required) and initialization /pre-personalization is done in Gemalto site. - For initialization/pre-personalization IC flash loader could be used based on the IC manufacturer recommendation. - 4.
+Embedding (module inserted in the final form factor) will be done on an audited site. - 5.
+TOE delivery is done after Step 5 The Red Dash Line represents the TOE development

-The TOE life cycle is described in terms of the four life cycle phases.
+The TOE life cycle is described in terms of the four life cycle phases (Development-Manufacturing-Personalization-Usage).

 (With respect to the [PP-IC-0084], the TOE life-cycle is additionally subdivided into 7 steps.)